 has been added to the scope manual covering current ramping techniques.

-A new updated version, Version 2003 is now available with minor
+An updated 2017 version is now available with minor

 is provided so that you can build your own wave form record library